arshad-vaccel/redux-class/CURRICULUM_REPORT.md

 **Prepared by:** Arshad
 **Date:** December 11, 2025
-**Course Duration:** 5 Days (38 Hours Total)
+**Course Duration:** 5 Days
-**Students Trained:** [Number of Students]
+**Students Trained:** 6

 ---

-*This curriculum report documents the comprehensive training delivered and serves as a reference for future training programs and course improvements.*
+_This curriculum report documents the comprehensive training delivered and serves as a reference for future training programs and course improvements._